Merzasphor/MWSE/docs/source/lua/type/tes3class.rst

     The services offered by the class.
 This is a bit field, and its values should typically be accessed through values such as bartersAlchemy.

 `skills`_ (`table`_)
+    Read-only.
 An array-style table of the 10 skills IDs associated with the class.
 For major or minor skills specifically, use the majorSkills and MinorSkills properties.

 `sourceMod`_ (`string`_)
+    Read-only.
 The filename of the mod that owns this object.

+`sourceless`_ (`boolean`_)
+    The soruceless flag of the object.

 `specialization`_ (`number`_)
     The specialization for the class.
 Maps to the tes3.specialization table.